Brewers vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Brewers Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Brewers have posted a mark of 1-3.
+- In five games as the favorite over the last 10 matchups, the Brewers have a record of 4-1.

 Brewers Betting Records & Stats

-- The Brewers have won in eight, or 53.3%, of the 15 contests they have been named as odds-on underdogs this year.

-- Milwaukee has not entered a game this season as a bigger underdog on the moneyline than the +150 odds on it winning this game.

-- The moneyline set for this matchup implies the Brewers have a 40% chance of coming away with a victory in the contest.
+- The implied moneyline probablility in this matchup gives the Brewers a 53.5% chance to win.

-- Milwaukee's games have gone over the total in 19 of its 41 chances.
+- Milwaukee has played in 42 games with an over/under set, and have combined with its opponents to go over the total 19 times (19-22-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.